I know we’re at the beginning of February but it’s not too late to still think about your content goals for this year.

 Are there any major events such as an industry conference taking place this year that you need to be commenting on.
 Will you be attending?

 It’s probably helpful to put together your own editorial calendar so you can plan when and how you intend to produce content.

 How do you know if what you’re doing is working?

-In other words what is success.
-You need to establish what it is you want to achieve.
-This can include the any of the following:
+In other words what is success?
+You need to establish what you want to achieve.
+This can include:

 Common metrics to use include:

 This is an important question.
 Shareable content is a significant part of an effective SEO strategy.
 When people ‘like’, retweet, or Google+ your content they’re endorsing it.